mozilla/openbadges-validator/README.md

 `signed:abcd:https://example.org`, or
 `61ae9c039ecc7d08cac6fea3ed6fa3d47463b34e3f2f3bbe86be33688b2f105a`.

-## validator.doesRecipientMatch(assertion, identity)
+## validator.doesRecipientMatch(info, identity)

-Returns a boolean indicating whether or not the given assertion has been issued to a particular recipient.
+Returns a boolean indicating whether or not an assertion has been issued to a particular recipient.

-`assertion` is a fully valid assertion object, as provided by the `validator` function's `info.structure.assertion` return value.
+`info` is an object containing properties about the assertion, as returned by the `validator` function.

 `identity` is an email address.
 (In the future, identities other than email addresses may be supported.)